-Generally, this condition can be treated with non-invasive methods if diagnosed early, including a period of rest from the repetitive activity, and the use of Ibuprofen or Advil to ease pain and reduce inflammation.
+Generally, this condition can be treated with non-invasive methods if diagnosed early, including a period of rest from the repetitive activity and the use of Ibuprofen or Advil to ease pain and reduce inflammation.
 In more severe cases, a minimally invasive surgical procedure called an Endoscopic Carpal Tunnel Release is performed.

 After a period of rest, patients are encouraged to begin a series of stretching exercises to improve range of motion and grip strength.
 Depending on the treatment and severity of the condition, the resumption of daily activities and work may range from several days to several weeks.
 Though, the chance of a recurrence is minimal and complications extremely rare.